lesreddy/ecommerce-goodbean/README.md

 | county | max_length=40, blank=False | CharField |
 | date | | DateField |

-This Model was referenced directly from the tutorial in Code Institute, it is not my own original code.
+Please note the Order Model was referenced directly from the tutorial in Code Institute.

 OrderLineItem Model